KelvinVermeulen/elnx-sme-RobinBauwens/actua/Documentatie.md

 **Foutboodschap:**
 ```
-    dockerhost: SSH auth method: private key
+    pr010: SSH auth method: private key
-==> dockerhost: Machine booted and ready!
+==> pr010: Machine booted and ready!
-[dockerhost] GuestAdditions versions on your host (5.1.30) and guest (5.1.12) do not match.
+[pr010] GuestAdditions versions on your host (5.1.30) and guest (5.1.12) do not match.
 Last metadata expiration check: 0:00:47 ago on Fri Jan 19 21:55:28 2018.
 No package kernel-devel-4.8.16-300.fc25.x86_64 available.
 Package make-1:4.1-5.fc24.x86_64 is already installed, skipping.
 Package bzip2-1.0.6-21.fc25.x86_64 is already installed, skipping.
 Error: Unable to find a match.
-==> dockerhost: Checking for guest additions in VM...
+==> pr010: Checking for guest additions in VM...
 The following SSH command responded with a non-zero exit status.
 Vagrant assumes that this means the command failed!